zqx1392/hello-world/README.md

 Time to revise the old relics.
-Also update the new one during this previous 2-3 years, don't forget physical too you fak
+Also update the new one during this previous 2-3 years, don't forget physical too you fak, yup MGQ paradox!

 new webpage
 - let's facebook be payable?